MarekConto/MarekConto/README.md

 - 👋 Hi, I’m @MarekConto
-- 👀 I’m interested in learning new stuff as well as all sports
+- 👀 I’m interested in learning all new stuff
+- 🚲 I love all sports and race bikes
+- 🤔 Basic undertanding of Python and SQL
-- 🌱 I’m currently learning C
+- 🌱 Currently learning C